galaxyproject/admin-training/sessions/03-production-basics/ex3-nginx.md

 **Part 1 - Install nginx**

 Install nginx from apt.
-We'll use the `nginx-extras` flavor from Galaxy's Ubuntu Personal Package Archive (PPA) because this includes the upload module that we'll use later.
+We will use the `nginx-extras` flavor from Galaxy's Ubuntu Personal Package Archive (PPA) because this includes the upload module that we will use later.
 Begin by enabling the PPA:

 ```console
 $ sudo apt-add-repository -y ppa:galaxyproject/nginx